Isaac Paredes Player Props: Rays vs. Mariners

-On Friday, Isaac Paredes (.488 on-base percentage in past 10 games, 121 points above season-long percentage) and the Tampa Bay Rays play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
-First pitch is at 10:10 PM ET.
+Isaac Paredes and his .477 on-base percentage over his past 10 games (109 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Seattle Mariners and George Kirby on July 1 at 7:15 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Diamondbacks.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Mariners.

 Isaac Paredes Game Info & Props vs. the Mariners